sirchuck/site_works/README.md

             sudo systemctl enable myservice
             # Reboot and Check if its running
             sudo systemctl status myservice
+    php_websockets
+        This is a linux only app to allow you handle websockets between a client and the websocket server.
+        - Parameters
+            -x1 : This goes on the left side of the php command. /usr/bin/ for example.
+Set by: $this->thread_php_path in config
+            -x2 : This goes on the right side of the php command.
+7.2 for example.
+Set by: $this->thread_php_version in config
+                 If you leave it blank we would call: php /path/to/socket_script.php or per the example: /usr/bin/php7.2 /path/to/socket_script.php
+            -port    = Websocket Server Port, default 8090 -sport   = Websocket Server Secure Port, default 8091 -script  = /var/www/html/YOURSITE/private/socket_scripts/YOUR_FILE.php The file the socket server should call for processing.
+            -to      = Script Timeout, default 30 seconds.
+            -debug   = true / false, default false
+            -c       = path to your siteworks config. /var/www/html/YOURSITE/conf/siteworks.YOURSERVER.pconf.php -cert    = (optional) path to your ssl cert.
+Only needed for secure connection.
+            -certkey = (optional) path to your ssl cert key.
+Only needed for secure connection
+        - Why
+            You want a chat component for your site, or you want to brodcast an event.
+(This is not a streamer) Techincally you could probalby use it to stream but it would be really ineffeicnet for that.
+Use it more to send and recieve messages from many clients.
+You can select individuals to send text too, or send to everyone at once.
+        - Usage
+            You start this with UpSart or SystemD, the command line would be something like: sudo ./php_websockets -script=/var/www/SITE/private/socket_scripts/sockets.php -c=conf/siteworks.SITE.pconf.php
+        - Your WebSocket script
+            Your socket scripts should be located in /dev/socket_scripts
+            * NOTE: When your page is processed by the framework you reference it in the private/socket_scripts folder.
+            They should have the extention .php
+            They must contain vanilla php code as they are not run thought the framework If you need to run through the framework try something like this in your socket script:
+                $x = file_get_contents('http://www.MySite.com/Modual/Controller/Method/pass_var/pass_vars');
+                - OR Read below to add site_works_essentials
+        - Passing Variables to the socket script file Your socket files should always start with this line:
+            $q = json_decode( base64_decode( getopt("q:")['q'] ) );
+            The websocket server sends the following json encoded, base64 encoded variables to your socket script.
+            - $q->sw_var
+                This is the string you passed from your client ( likley javacript )
+                Ex:
+                    var obj = {sw_var:"{\"input\":\""+input.value+"\"}",sw_action:"sw_10"};
+                    socket.send( JSON.stringify(obj) );
+                Notice I created my object with an embeded escaped json object string?
+You can pass json like this to your script if you want.
+            - $q->sw_action
+                Other than sw_* variables, you can use this passed string as you like.
+If you pass my sw_* commands:
+                - sw_0 = Pass this from your socket script to tell the socket server you want to disconnect the people you selected below
+                - sw_1 = Pass this from your client(javascript) to have the socket server fill the sw_user_list with active user id's.
+                - sw_2 = Pass this from your clinet, socket server sends your script filled active tags - sw_tag_list
+                - sw_3 = Pass this from your client, socket server sends your script filled active uniqueids - sw_uniqueid_list
+                - sw_10 = Pass this from your clinet, socket server sends filled active: sw_user_list, sw_tag_list, and sw_uniqueid_list
+            - $q->sw_user_list
+                When your clients sends sw_1 action, this array will be filled with a list of active user id's.
+            - $q->sw_tag_list
+                Your client sends sw_2, this array will be filled with all active id's.
+            - $q->sw_uniqueid_list
+                Your client sneds sw_3, this array will be filled with all active unique_id's.
+            - $q->sw_caller
+                This array is automatically sent to your php socket script ['uid','tag','uniqueid'], with the information of the clinet making the call. ( Assuming you set it of course )
+            # Note I don't know your specific use case, so you may not use user ids, tags, or unique ids.
+That's fine, your arrays for those will just be
+            empty when you call the sw_ actoins.
+Calling sw_0 when all users id's are '' will disconnect everyone.
+        - Security
+            - sw_0, when you pass this action from your php socket script it removes everyone you specify in the arrays sw_user_list, sw_tag_list, and sw_uniqueid_list.
+            This means if you send sw_tag_list['chat_server_1'] with the sw_0 sw_action, everyone with the tag chat_server_1 gets disconnected.
+            If you send some users and some tags, then everyone who matches a user or a tag gets diconnected.
+            - This is how you control who you send to as well.
+If you dont specify sw_0, then the people or tags you list will be the only ones that recive the broadcast.
+            You can use this to hold a conversation with a single user in a chat room for example.
+            - Anyone can connect if they know your server and port, so if security is an issue I suggest you make use of passing uid/tag/unique_id, this means when someone puts in fake info you can check it in your php script, then sw_0 boot them and send them a message sw_var = '{"message":"Get off my lawn!"}'
+            - Anyone can listen.
+If they connect to the webserver they may be able to listen in.
+Again, use the unique_id's and match it with the one you have in your database for a particular user id.
+You automate a script sending sw_3, match all unique_id's, and put any that do not match in the sw_uniqueid_list array and send the sw_0 to kick them.
+Or whitelist by filling the sw_uniqueid_list array with the people you want to send the data to and do not send the sw_0 action command.
+        - Note: The socet server only sends you unique uids/tags/uniqueid's.
+So if Frost has uid 1 and has 100 clients, and you send sw_1, you'll get 1, one time in the uid array.
+        - SYSTEMD Example for php_websockets
+            sudo chmod +x /path/to/php_websockets
+            sudo nano /lib/systemd/system/myservice2.service
+                [Unit]
+                Description=Example Systemd Service.

+                [Service]
+                type=simple
+                ExecStart=/bin/bash /path/to/php_websockets "-c /path/to/siteworks.YOURSITE.pconf.php -script /path/to/private/socket/scripts/YOURSCRIPT.php"
+                Restart=always
+                RestartSec=3

+                [Install]
+                WantedBy=multi-user.target
+            # Start The service for testing
+            sudo systemctl start myservice2
+            # Check the Status
+            sudo systemctl status myservice2
+            # To stop it
+            sudo systemctl stop myservice2
+            # To restart it
+            sudo systemctl restart myservice2
+            # If its all good, enable it
+            sudo systemctl enable myservice2
+            # Reboot and Check if its running
+            sudo systemctl status myservice2
+        - NGINX I provided an example nginx script for this above, but it's not really neccessary.
+You can directly connect to the ports opened by the websocket server.
+        If for some reason you want to run though Nginx, that's fine too, but it may get more confusing with load balancing.

 # SITE_WORKS_ESSENTIALS
     You may find yourself wishing you didn't have to rewrite vanilla php code to access